CsAkshat50/c/README.md

 # C
 ## Things I did in C.
-1. A simple todo app in C (cli).
+1. A simple todo app in C (cli), using 2d array.
-2.